PASPT2: a size-extensive and size-consistent partial-active-space multi-state multi-reference second-order perturbation theory for strongly correlated electrons: Results and discussion

 \subsection{Vertical excitations of \ce{H2O}}

-To compare directly with the vertical excitation energies (VEE) of \ce{H2O} calculated by the parent IN-GMS-SU-CCSD\cite{GMS-SU-CCSDJCP2004}, we took the same settings in the PASPT2 calculations.
-At the experimental geometry (bond length 0.9575 \AA, bond angle 104.5$^\circ$), the lowest 9 HF orbitals of \ce{H2O} form the sequence $1a_1$, $2a_1$, $1b_1$, $3a_1$, $1b_2$, $4a_1$, $2b_1$, $3b_1$ and $5a_1$.
-The model spaces $\mathcal{M}_0$ \cite{GMS-SU-CCSDJCP2004} consist of 10, 12, 8 and 14 NEDs for the $A_1$, $A_2$, $B_1$ and $B_2$ irreducible representations (irrep), respectively, see Table \ref{table:ModelSpaceInfo}.
-They were extended to $\mathcal{M}_X$ to form a closed intermediate Hamiltonian \eqref{HeffX}.
-The same calculations were repeated with the semi-canonical CASSCF(8,8) orbitals, which were obtained by canonicalizing separately the doubly occupied, active and virtual orbitals of the state-average CASSCF(8,8) calculations of all the states of each irrep.
-Here, the $1a_1$ orbital was kept frozen.
-The VEEs for the 43 singlet, triplet, and quintet excited states of the four irreps are documented in Table \ref{table:h2o_results}, with the iCIPT2\cite{iCIPT2,iCIPT2New} ones (with $C_{\text{min}}=10^{-6}$) as the benchmark.
-For comparison, the SDSPT2\cite{SDSPT2} calculations were also performed.
+To compare directly with the vertical excitation energies (VEE) of \ce{H2O} calculated by the parent IN-GMS-SU-CCSD\cite{GMS-SU-CCSDJCP2004}, we first took the same settings in the PASPT2 calculations.
+At the experimental geometry (bond length 0.9575 \AA, bond angle 104.5$^\circ$), the lowest 9 HF orbitals of \ce{H2O} form the sequence $1a_1$, $2a_1$, $1b_1$, $3a_1$, $1b_2$, $4a_1$, $2b_1$, $3b_1$ and $5a_1$, with $1a_1$ kept frozen.
+The manually selected\cite{GMS-SU-CCSDJCP2004} model spaces $\mathcal{M}_0$/HF ($\mathcal{M}_0$ built up with ground state canonical HF orbitals) consist of 10, 12, 8 and 14 NEDs for the $A_1$, $A_2$, $B_1$ and $B_2$ irreducible representations (irrep), respectively, see Table \ref{table:ModelSpaceInfo}.
+They were extended automatically to $\mathcal{M}_X$ to form a closed intermediate Hamiltonian $\bar{H}^{\mathrm{eff}[2]}_X$ \eqref{HeffX}.
+The diagonalization of $\bar{H}^{\mathrm{eff}[2]}_X$ gives rise to $|\mathcal{M}_X|$ states, but only the $|\mathcal{M}_0|$ states that have the largest projections on $\mathcal{M}_0$ are meaningful.
+In general, the $|\mathcal{M}_0|$ states are lower in energy than all the rest for each irrep.
+If this is not the case, it would imply that the chosen $\mathcal{M}_0$ is problematic, which can be taken as another internal check of the PASPT2 calculation.
+For \ce{H2O}, the chosen $\mathcal{M}_0$\cite{GMS-SU-CCSDJCP2004} supports in total 43 excited states.
+Their VEEs are documented in Table \ref{table:h2o_results}, with the iCIPT2\cite{iCIPT2,iCIPT2New} results (with $C_{\text{min}}=10^{-6}$) taken as the benchmark.
+For comparison, the CASSCF-SDSPT2\cite{SDSPT2} calculations were also performed.